syncfusion-content/windowsforms-docs/WindowsForms/bannertextprovider/Getting-Started.md

 # Getting Started

-This section briefly describes how to create a new Windows Forms project in Visual Studio and add **BannerTextProvider** with it’s basic functionalities.
+This section briefly describes how to create a new Windows Forms project in Visual Studio and add **BannerTextProvider** with it's basic functionalities.

 ## Assembly deployment